mashutin/mashutin.github.io/_sources/CV_en.rst.txt

 *  **2013—2018—Technical Translator @ Team of military engineers in UAE**

-   *  Developed a custom system for processing spare parts orders
+   *  Developed a custom system for processing spare parts orders by using Excel+VBA, which allowed to automate daily activities and prevent possible mistakes

-   *  Wrote user manuals for that system
+   *  Wrote manuals for that system to make it usable by other team members

    *  Kept track of provided services, managed everyday issues